cdubz/legal-copy-histories/histories/MailChimp/Acceptable Use Policy.md

 *   Online dating services and applications (dating sites or services with a sexual emphasis or sexually explicit content – including images depicting nudity – are not permitted)
 *   Real estate
 *   Services that support programmatically sending mail on behalf of third parties without creating or reviewing the content
+*   Products in demand due to COVID-19 and regulated by applicable law

+If we identify abuse, we may suspend, throttle, or disable the account.

 Prohibited Actions
 ------------------